-MQTT Security Fundamentals – MQTT Message Data Integrity
+MQTT Security Fundamentals: MQTT Message Data Integrity

-- The MQTT PUBLISH Payload
+- The MQTT PUBLISH payload

-- The Topic of the MQTT PUBLISH packet
+- The topic of the MQTT PUBLISH packet

-Mechanisms for creating/validating stamps
+Mechanisms for creating and validating stamps

-- Checksum / Hash Algorithms (e.g. MD5, CRC, SHA1/2,…)
+- Checksum / Hash Algorithms (for example, MD5, CRC, SHA1/2,…)

-- MAC (e.g. HMAC, CBC-MAC,…)
+- MAC (for example, HMAC, CBC-MAC,…)

-- Digital Signatures
+- Digital signatures